-In Section 2.4 DNB specifies that no compensation will be set for a depositor that is at the same time a legal entity without legal personality and an undertaking to which the deposit guarantee scheme does not apply.
-This relates to Section 29.01(2) of the Bbpm, which states that the deposit guarantee scheme does not apply to deposits of certain groups of undertakings.
+In this section, DNB specifies that no compensation will be set for a depositor that is at the same time a legal entity without legal personality and an undertaking to which the DGS does not apply.
+This relates to Section 29.01(2) of the Bbpm, which states that the DGS does not apply to deposits of certain groups of undertakings.
 A crucial point is that Section 29.02(3) of the Bbpm does not apply to these depositors.
-The section concerned specifies the treatment of escrow accounts, particularly the principle that in the case of an escrow account the third party qualifies as the depositor.
+The section concerned specifies the treatment of escrow accounts, particularly the principle that in the case of an escrow account the third party gualifies as the depositor.
 This escrow account structure does not apply to regular deposits held by legal entities without legal personality.
-It follows that the deposit guarantee scheme and the associated protection do not apply to these depositors when a legal entity without legal personality belongs to an excluded category of undertakings.
+It follows that the DGS and the associated protection do not apply to these depositors when a legal entity without legal personality belongs to an excluded category of undertakings.